Payment card interchange fee and merchant discount antitrust litigation: Case name and venue

 This case is formally known as In re Payment Card Interchange Fee and Merchant Discount Antitrust Litigation.
-The docket number is 05-md-01720.
-The United States District Court in the Eastern District of New York in Brooklyn is the venue.
+The docket number was 05-md-01720.
+The United States District Court in the Eastern District of New York in Brooklyn was the venue.

 The case is more commonly known as Swipeopoly, in reference to the alleged Visa and Mastercard duopoly over the payments network.
-Other variations include the Swipeopoly Settlement and the Swipe Fee Scandal.
+Other variations include the "Swipeopoly" settlement and the "swipe fee scandal".

 Continuing legal developments

-In March 2024, a settlement in the injunctive relief portion of the payment card interchange fee case was announced to reduce what are known as "swipe fees" for merchants in the U.S. This change, set to last five years, was expected to save retailers about $30 billion and mark the end of a long-standing legal battle over antitrust issues involving these two major credit card issuers.
+In March 2024, a settlement in the injunctive relief portion of the payment card interchange fee case was announced to reduce what are known as "swipe fees" for merchants in the U.S. This change, set to last five years, was expected to save retailers about $30 billion and mark the end of a long-standing legal battle over antitrust issues involving these major credit card issuers Visa and Mastercard.
 As part of the settlement, the companies agreed to lower their processing fees at all US merchants by at least four basis points for the next three years, ensuring these reduced rates stick for a total of five years.

 The deal included a provision that the reduced fees must be at least seven basis points lower than the current average.
-An independent auditor will review this aspect to confirm compliance.
+An independent auditor was to review this aspect to confirm compliance.

-The U.S. District Court for the Eastern District of New York declined to provide preliminary approval on June 25, 2024.
-Visa's CEO told analysts that the company is seeking a new settlement, which could occur before, during or even following a trial.
+Judge Brodie of the U.S. District Court for the Eastern District of New York declined to provide preliminary approval on June 25, 2024.
+Visa's CEO told analysts that the company was seeking a new settlement, which could occur before, during or even following a trial.
+US District Court Judge Brian Cogan took over the long-running case in September 2025, and is expected to render an opinion in 2026.

-On Sept.
-24, 2024, the U.S. Department of Justice filed a civil antitrust lawsuit against Visa alleging "monopolization and other unlawful conduct in debit network markets in violation of Sections 1 and 2 of the Sherman Act".
+On September 24, 2024, the U.S. Department of Justice filed a civil antitrust lawsuit against Visa, alleging "monopolization and other unlawful conduct in debit network markets in violation of Sections 1 and 2 of the Sherman Act".

+Separately, in October 2025, merchants agreed to a $231.7 million settlement before Judge Brodie, as B & R Supermarket, Inc., et al v.
+Visa, Inc. et al, for costs imposed in frauds related to counterfeit, lost, or stolen cards, with Mastercard paying $79.8 million, and Visa liable for $119.7 million.
+American Express and Discover had previously agreed to pay $20 million and $12.2 million, respectively, of the total settlement.